bruderol/project-automation/docs/SETUP.md

 See http://sinv-56080.edu.hsr.ch to access the Jenkins CI Server for the project.

-You can use following user accounts for this exercise:
+You can use following user account for this exercise:

-...
-TODO ...
+username: student
+password: autom@tion$1